 One River Asset Management

 Disclaimer: All characters and events contained herein are entirely fictional.
 Even those things that appear based on real people and actual events are products of the author’s imagination.
 Any similarity is merely coincidental.
 The numbers are unreliable.
 The statistics too.
 Consequently, this message does not contain any investment recommendation, advice, or solicitation of any sort for any product, fund or service.
 The views expressed are strictly those of the author, even if often times they are not actually views held by the author, or directly contradict those views genuinely held by the author.
-And the views may certainly differ from those of any firm or person that the author may advise, drink with, or otherwise be associated with.
+And the views may certainly differ from those of any firm or person that the author may advise, converse with, or otherwise be associated with.
 Lastly, any inappropriate language, innuendo or dark humor contained herein is not specifically intended to offend the reader.
 And besides, nothing could possibly be more offensive than the real-life actions of the inept policy makers, corrupt elected leaders and short, paranoid dictators who infest our little planet.
 Yet we suffer their indignities every day.
 Oh yeah, past performance is not indicative of future returns.